KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - The L₃ DM mediating function (Enki) with structural clarity that few other traditions match
 - The Function 1 underworld and voluntary declivous centropy (Inanna) as canonical operator
 - The Sacred Marriage and Harmonic Exchange (Inanna / Dumuzid) as structural pair-operators
-- The IL cascade through IL₄ (Tiamat-combat / Nergal / Ereshkigal / Pazuzu) and IL₃ (Lamashtu) into IL₂ demonology
+- The IL sequence through IL₄ (Tiamat-combat / Nergal / Ereshkigal / Pazuzu) and IL₃ (Lamashtu) into IL₂ demonology
 - The Function 2 underworld at IL₁ sealed-mode (Kur / Irkalla); possible IL₅ terminal-consumption analog within the realm, structurally available but less textually developed than the Norse Náströnd

 What it does not articulate: